Gwer East

 Gwer East is a Local Government Area of Benue State, Nigeria.
 Its headquarters is in the town of Aliade.

 It has an area of 2,294 km^{2} and a population of 163,647 at the 2006 census.

 The postal code of the area is 971.

-The Local Government has three districts; Yonov, Njiriv and Ngyohov.
-It has 17 Council wards.
-It shares boundary with seven other local government areas.
+The Local Government has three districts: Yonov, Njiriv, and Ngyohov.
+It has 17 council wards and shares a boundary with seven other local government areas.